vectordotdev/vector/rfcs/2021-11-03-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 ## Rationale

 * We should Keep valuable metrics relevant to end-user
-* Dropping APM stats would cause current user to loose some insight on execution time.
+* Dropping APM stats would cause current user to lose some insight on execution time.

 ## Drawbacks